thanhdev/sun-chess/README.md

-# Sun Chess (Cờ mặt trời)
+# Sun Chess

-Sun Chess is a unique chess variant implemented in Python using the Pygame library.
-This two-player strategy game features special movement rules and a distinctive win condition centered around the "Sun" piece.
+Sun Chess is a Vietnamese board game implemented in Python using the Pygame library.
+This game features special movement rules, a distinctive win condition centered around the "Sun" piece, and an AI opponent powered by a minimax algorithm.
 ![gameplay.png](gameplay.png)
 ## Game Rules